badrouarafana/HackingNotes/PortSwigger/API/notes.md

 ## API error

-When pentensting api, check error for hints, for example :
+When pentesting api, check error for hints, for example :

     GET or PATCH API/products/1/price the error we get :